A recipe for Hobakjeon (Korean Zucchini Pancakes)! Sliced zucchini and vegetables are coated in a batter and pan-fried until golden.

 Hobakjeon (Korean Zucchini Pancakes)

-4 tablespoons soy sauce
+- 4 tablespoons soy sauce

-2 tablespoons rice wine vinegar
+- 2 tablespoons rice wine vinegar

-1 teaspoon gochugaru (Korean red pepper powder)
+- 1 teaspoon gochugaru Korean red pepper powder

-1 1/2 pounds (700 g) zucchini
+- 1 1/2 pounds (700 grams) zucchini

-2 teaspoons salt
+- 2 teaspoons salt

-2 large eggs
+- 2 large eggs

-2 cups all purpose flour
+- 2 cups all-purpose flour

-- 2-3 cups water, divided
+- 2-3 cups water divided

-2 carrots, grated
+- 2 carrots grated

-1 large onion, grated
+- 1 large onion grated

-salt and pepper to taste
+- salt and pepper to taste

 - In a small bowl, mix together soy sauce, vinegar, and gochugaru.
 Refrigerate until ready to serve.

-Remove the ends of the zucchini and cut into thin slices.
+- Remove the ends of the zucchini and cut into thin slices.
 Cut the slices into matchsticks.
 In a colander, toss the zucchini matchsticks with the 2 teaspoons salt.
 Let rest until the zucchini has softened and released liquid, about 30 minutes.

-In a large bowl, beat together the eggs.
+- In a large bowl, beat together the eggs.
 Whisk in the flour until no clumps remain, then gradually whisk in 2 cups of the water to create a thin batter.
 Fold in the softened zucchini.
 Fold in the grated carrot and onion.
 Season with salt and pepper.
 If the batter is not thin enough to easily pour in the skillet, then gradually whisk in remaining 1 cup water.

-In a large non-stick pan, drizzle oil over medium low heat.
+- In a large non-stick pan, drizzle oil over medium low heat.
 Once heated, pour in enough batter to cover the bottom of the pan in a thin layer, 1/2-1 cup.
 Use a spatula or spoon to make sure the vegetables are evenly distributed.
 Cook until the top of the pancake is set and the bottom is browned.
 Flip and cook the other side until browned.
 Remove to towel lined plate and repeat with remaining batter.